svn2github/wordpress-vip-plugins/thePlatform/README.md

 ## = Embedding Preferences =
 * Default Player - The default player used for embedding and in the Media Browser
 * Embed Tag Type - IFrame or Script embed
-* Player Embed Type - Video Only (/embed/) or Full Player
 * RSS Embed Type - In an RSS feed, provide a link back to the Article, or an iframe/script tag
 * Force Autoplay - Pass the autoplay parameter to embedded players
 * Default Player Width - Initially based on the current theme content width